Assesa44/Tanzania-Wells-Functionality-Predictions/README.md

 ## **Business Understanding**
 ### **Background**
-In a nation where one third of the country is arid to semi-arid, access to basic water has been a constant challenge for the longest time.
+In a nation where one-third of the country is arid to semi-arid, access to basic water has been a constant challenge for the longest time.
 Despite the government's effort to deal with this issue, Tanzania has remained a water-stressed country.

-Other than the three major lakes in the region, ground water has been the major source of water for the nation's people.
-It is at the back of this that in 2006, the Government of Tanzania adopted a National Water Sector Development Strategy that aimed to promote integrated water resources management and the development of urban and rural water supply.
+Other than the three major lakes in the region, groundwater has been the major source of water for the nation's people.
+It is in this context that, in 2006, the Government of Tanzania adopted a National Water Sector Development Strategy, which aimed to promote integrated water resources management and the development of urban and rural water supply.

 As part of its National Water Sector Development Strategy, the Tanzanian government prioritized decentralized water supply infrastructure, with a strong emphasis on constructing wells and boreholes throughout the country.
-As much as it has made significant progress improving the access of thousands of citizens, it still has a long way to go.
+Although it has made significant progress in improving access for thousands of citizens, it still has a long way to go.

 ---

 ### **Project Overview**
-As of 2023, only 61% of households in Tanzania have access to a basic water-supply.
-The Tanzanian government has made efforts to bridge this gap, however, it has been a really slow descent.
+As of 2023, only 61% of households in Tanzania have access to a basic water supply.
+The Tanzanian government has made efforts to bridge this gap; however, it has been a slow descent.

 This project seeks to:
-- Investigate why the percentage of households that have access to basic water is slightly above 50%, despite the National Water Sector Development Strategy being at work for almost 2 decades.
+- Investigate why the percentage of households that have access to basic water is slightly above 50%, despite the National Water Sector Development Strategy being in place for almost 2 decades.

-- Leverage supervised machine learning to help the Government keep track of the functionality status of the wells across the country, whether functional, needs repair or non-functional.
+- Leverage supervised machine learning to help the Government keep track of the functionality status of the wells across the country, whether functional, needs repair, or non-functional.

-- Provide recommendations to help the Tanzanian Government accelerate their National Water Sector Development Strategy.
+- Provide recommendations to help the Tanzanian Government accelerate its National Water Sector Development Strategy.

 ---